aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 6. Provide AWS Organization Id
 7. Specify the regions from which you want to delete the stacksets
 8. Click Next and Click on Submit, this will delete the stacks from all the child accounts.
-9. To delete the stackset, search for the stackset in the payer accout
+9. To delete the stackset, search for the stackset in the Central accout
 10. Go to Action, delete stackset

-## Remove resources from the Payer Account
+## Remove resources from the central Account

-1. In the payer account, Navigate to CloudFormation console
+1. In the central account, empty the S3 buckets created as part of the deployment.
+   You can get the S3 bucket details from the resources section in the CloudFormations Stack
-2. Go to Stacks
+2. Navigate to CloudFormation console, Go to Stacks
 3. Select the stacks related to patching
 4. Click on delete
-5. Make sure to empty the S3 buckets created as part of the deployment as a prerequisite.

 # Referrences: